Coolknight/transmission-telegram-bot/README.md

 # Telegram Bot for Transmission Daemon

-This Telegram bot is designed to interact with a Transmission daemon for initiating downloads using either torrent files or magnet links.
+This Telegram bot was designed to interact with a Transmission daemon for initiating downloads using either torrent files or magnet links.
+But with the time I've found new exciting ways of using this bot so now is a multi-purpose bot :D

 ## Features